- Foam and detergent powder residue in washing machine.

 4. Try washing using a different brand of detergent.

-5. Run a maintenance wash on a regular basis (Cottons cycle at 90c at least once a month)
+5. Run a maintenance wash regularly (Cotton cycle at 90°C at least once a month)

 6. Use the extra rinse function.

 7. Make sure you're using the correct cycles intended for the clothing type.

 8. You may consider contacting the detergent manufacturer for further advice and instructions for using their detergent.

 Note: Excessive foam in the washing machine is not covered by the warranty, as it is not a machine fault.

 The reason for excessive foam in the washing machine is excessive detergent or another agent that has been used.